intro-graphics-master/a1_s19/README.md

 1. This bonus step requires that you actually got GitHub Desktop (or just plain git) set up correctly to talk to your local files.
 Do that.
 Use the instructions provided by GitHub for setting up GitHub Desktop, and use Google for any help.

-2. Important:  In order for us to notice that you did this, you must mark the files you turned in on CCLE in step 7.
-Otherwise we will not know to check your GitHub.
-So, if you do the extra credit, please leave an extra file called "github.txt" in the root of your .zip folder, and the contents of your text file should be your GitHub username.
-Do this part exactly right, and include it in the turned in files on CCLE.
-Then we will know to check your GitHub.

-3. Once you have made the minor edit to your local files (from the steps above), all you have left to do is push them back to the GitHub repo you made in step 1.
+2. Once you have made the minor edit to your local files (from the steps above), all you have left to do is push them back to the GitHub repo you made in step 1.
 This is easy using GitHub Desktop's interface.
+Remember that commiting your local files is not enough; you must also push them.
 Visit your repo page online (accessible from the GitHub Desktop menus) and check the file contents to verify that your edit is there.

 In case you decide you want to use plain git instead on the command line, here are instructions for that too: https://pastebin.com/YQimN4Mn